 Motorcycle License in NebraskaCompare Motorcycle Insurance Rates in 3 Steps

 In Nebraska, a motorcycle license is sometimes referred to as a Class M license.
 This license is necessary if you wish to legally operate a motorcycle on any Nebraska roads or highways.

-To receive a motorcycle license, you must be at least 17 years old and have held the provisional operator's permit for 1 year or more without accumulating more than 3 driving record points.
+To receive a motorcycle license, you must be at least 17 years old and have held the provisional operator's permit for 1 year or more without accumulating more than 3 points on your driving record..

 Visit any DMV office with: